Skip to main content

 Urban Hiker SF’s Urban Foraging Field Guide

-Urban Hiker SF has been around for a few months now, and since I started my company, I’ve become much more connected with the city.
-I now notice minute architectural details, hidden alleyways...and, for the first time in my life, plants.
+Urban Hiker SF has been around for a few months now, and since I started my company, I've become much more connected with the city.
+For the first time in my life, I notice minute architectural details, hidden alleyways, and even plants.

-I had never been a plant person, but, one day as I walked around the city with my father, a lifetime plant lover, he pointed out a nasturtium plant and told me that it was edible.
+I had never been a plant person, but one day, as I walked around the city with my father, a lifetime plant lover, he pointed out a nasturtium plant and told me it was edible.
 Now he had my attention: as a foodie, I find plants infinitely more interesting when I also see them as food.
-Now that I know what to look for, I see numerous edible plants on a daily basis on my hikes.
-While the summer’s blackberries and plums have disappeared until next spring, there are a number of other edible plants around the Bay Area that you can enjoy year-round.
-Here’s a mini field guide to help you on your urban foraging expeditions.
+Now that I know what to look for, I see numerous edible plants daily on my hikes.
+While the summer's blackberries and plums have disappeared until next spring, there are several other edible plants around the Bay Area that you can enjoy year-round.
+Here's a mini field guide to help you on your urban foraging expeditions.

 1. Nasturtium

-You can identify nasturtiums by their jewel-toned yellow, orange, and red flowers as well by their lilypad-shaped leaves.
-The flowers can be enjoyed as a colorful and spicy salad topper, and you can also eat the leaves.
-I’m intrigued by this nasturtium pesto recipe that makes use of both parts of the plant.
+You can identify nasturtiums by their jewel-toned yellow, orange, and red flowers, as well as by their lilypad-shaped leaves.
+You can enjoy these flowers as a colorful and spicy salad topper, and you can also eat the leaves.
+I'm intrigued by this nasturtium pesto recipe that makes use of both parts of the plant.

 2. Fennel